Attempts to escape Oflag IV-C

 Prisoners made numerous attempts to escape from Oflag IV-C, one of the most famous German Army prisoner-of-war camps for officers in World War II.
-Between 30 and 36 men succeeded in their attempts - exact numbers differ between German and Allied sources.
+Between 30 and 36 men succeeded in their attempts; German and Allied sources differ on the numbers.
 The camp was situated in Colditz Castle, perched on a cliff overlooking the town of Colditz in Saxony.

 The German Army made Colditz a Sonderlager (high-security prison camp), the only one of its type within Germany.
-Field Marshal Hermann Göring even declared Colditz "escape-proof".
-In spite of this claim, there were many well-documented escapes and failed attempts by British, Canadian, French, Polish, Dutch, and Belgian inmates.
-Despite some mistaken beliefs to the contrary, Colditz Castle was not used as a prisoner of war camp in World War I.
+Field Marshal Hermann Göring declared Colditz "escape-proof".
+There were many well-documented escapes and failed attempts by British, Canadian, French, Polish, Dutch, and Belgian inmates.
+Colditz Castle was not used as a prisoner of war camp in World War I.

-The escapes from Colditz, featured in many works of fiction or documentaries, popularized the unrealistic image of prisoner of war escapes as being common; this is sometimes referred to as the "Colditz Myth".
+The escapes from Colditz have been described in many works of fiction and documentaries.
+This has popularized the unrealistic image of prisoner of war escapes as being common; this is sometimes referred to as the "Colditz Myth".

 Methods and equipment

 Prisoners contrived a number of methods to escape.
 They duplicated keys to doors, made copies of maps, forged Ausweise (identity papers), and manufactured their own tools.
 MI9, a department of the British War Office which specialized in escape equipment, communicated with the prisoners in code and smuggled escape equipment to them by hiding it in care packages from family or from non-existent charities.
 However, they never tampered with Red Cross care packages for fear it would force the Germans to stop their delivery to all camps.
 The Germans became skilled at intercepting packages containing contraband material.

 The prisoners also used items from their Red Cross packages to bribe guards and local citizens.
 Since the Germans allowed the disabled Douglas Bader to leave the prison and visit the town of Colditz, he took chocolate and other luxuries with him for trading.
 Flight Lieutenant Cenek Chaloupka traded goods for information and even had a girlfriend in the town.
-David Stirling later took control of the black market operations.
+David Stirling later took control of the black-market operations.